bittremieuxlab/pu_ms2_identifiability/README.md

 - Conda
 - Access to a computing cluster (recommended for full pipeline)

 > **Note**: This project has been tested and run on a Linux environment HPC cluster, and the model was trained on this HPC system using 2 GPUs.
+Training and inference have also been tested on macOS.

 ### Conda Environment